taocpp/json/doc/Value-Class.md

 The library contains the full complement of comparison operators (`==`, `!=`, `<`, `>`, `<=`, `>=` ) to compare values with other values, and to compare values with any other C++ types.

-Comparison of two values performs a structural recursive comparison ignoring both the traits and the base class.
+Comparison of two values performs a structural recursive comparison ignoring both the traits and the base class template parameters.
 The comparison is performed at the data model level, abstracting away from implementation details and optimisations.

 * Numbers are compared by value, independent of which of the three possible representations they use.